Top 10 Winter Wedding DestinationsWords by Courtney Kellar

 - Vail: If it’s a European ski town vibe you’re after, Vail would make a great domestic alternative!
 This charming city thrives in the winter months and has made a name for itself as one of the top winter destinations in the state.
 Some of our favorites include The Sebastian Vail, The Lodge at Vail, Four Seasons Resorts and Residences Vail and The Arrabelle at Vail Square.
 For more information on Vail, visit vail.com.

 - Beaver Creek: Equally as luxurious as Aspen or Vail, is the area of Beaver Creek and Bachelor Gulch.
 Both areas carry the small town feel and exclusive vibe, but without the bigger crowds.
-Some of our favorites include The Beaver Creek Lodge, The Ritz-Carlton, Bachelor Gulch, The Osprey at Beaver Creek and SaddleRidge.
+Some of our favorites include The Beaver Creek Lodge, The Ritz-Carlton, Bachelor Gulch, The Osprey at Beaver Creek, The Charter at Beaver Creek and SaddleRidge.
 For more information on Beaver Creek, visit beavercreek.com.

 - Colorado Springs: Conveniently located just over an hour outside of Denver, Colorado Springs would make an excellent option for any destination wedding.
 The gem in this destination crown is The Broadmoor.
 Equally as impressive but on a smaller scale are Cloud Camp and The Ranch at Emerald Valley.
 For more information on Colorado Springs, visit visitcos.com.